encoredev/encore/docs/ts/develop/orms/drizzle.md

 title: Using Drizzle ORM with Encore
 lang: ts
 ---
 Encore supports integrating [Drizzle](https://orm.drizzle.team/), a TypeScript ORM for Node.js and the browser.
-To set up Drizzle with Encore, start by creating an `SQLDatabase` instance and providing the connection string to Drizzle.
+To use Drizzle with Encore, start by creating a `SQLDatabase` instance and providing the connection string to Drizzle.

 ### 1. Setting Up the Database Connection